Gallbladder removal - laparoscopicCholecystectomy - laparoscopic; Surgery - gallbladder - laparoscopic

 The operation is done the following way:

-- The surgeon makes three to four small cuts (incisions) in your belly.
+- The surgeon makes 3 to 4 small cuts in your belly.

 - The laparoscope is inserted through one of the cuts.